WSU-kduncan/ceg3120-markpeterangelo/Project2/README.md

     - Specify a /28 private IP address range
     - Attach it to your VPC
     - 10.0.0.0/28
+    * Subnets are designed to reduce traffic by grouping large networks into smaller, interconnected ones.

 ![Subnet](https://user-images.githubusercontent.com/70331126/153888485-46e14e20-3ed1-4ac1-8deb-b03e668078da.png)

 3. Create an internet gateway
     - Attach it to your VPC
+    * An Internet gateway is a network node that connects two different networks that use different protocols for communicating.
+Internet gateway is where data stops on its way to or from other networks.

 ![Gateway](https://user-images.githubusercontent.com/70331126/153891909-689a742c-3109-4724-888f-3163f25bec3b.png)